GlobalDataBarometer/handbook/docs/guidance/responding.md

 If the researcher determines that there are no examples that correspond to an indicator—or if they cannot locate evidence of such existence—then they must explain in the research journal the research steps they took to come to this conclusion.

-Additionally, researchers must provide in the justification box a short justification and source (if available), as well as any relevant context regarding this absence.
+Additionally, researchers must provide in the justification box a short explanation and its source (if available), as well as any relevant context regarding this absence.
 Such context might include, for example, related evidence that did not fully match the requirements, evidence that was only available for times outside of the period defined in the study, etc.

 ??? example "For example..."